-- Non-specific ST changes or T wave changes (seen in up to 50% of cases) - Sinus tachycardia (44%) - s1 q3 t3 (less common than perceived, only around 20%) - Complete or incomplete RBBB (18%) - Right axis deviation (16%) - P pulmonale (right atrial enlargement) Peaked P wave in lead II >2.5mm (9%) - Atrial arrhythmias (8%) - Dominant R wave in v1 a manifestation of acute RV dilatation - Clockwise rotation shift of the R/S transition point towards v6 ("pulmonary disease pattern"), implying rotation of the heart due to RV dilatation
+- Non-specific ST changes or T wave changes(seen in up to 50% of cases). - Sinus tachycardia (44%). - s1 q3 t3 (less common than perceived only around 20%). - Complete or incomplete RBBB (18%). - Right axis deviation (16%). - P pulmonale (RA enlargement) Peaked P wave in lead II >2.5mm (9%). - Atrial arrhythmias (8%). - Dominant R wave in v1 a manifestation of acute RV dilatation. - Clockwise rotation shift of the R/S transition point towards v6 ("pulmonary disease pattern"), implying rotation of the heart due to RV dilatation.

-Thoracic aortic dissection
+Thoracic aortic dissection;

 The most common catastrophe of the aorta (3:100,000): 3 times more common than abdominal aneurysm rupture.
 Aortic dissection is a type of acute aortic syndrome (AAS) characterised by blood entering the medial layer of the wall with the creation of a false lumen.
+0.1% of patients presenting as "STEMI" will prove to be a dissection.